Southampton-RSG-Training/industry-skills-agile-training/episodes/15-working-with-clients.md

 - **The Project Management Triangle**
   You can have two of the following:
-  **Fast, Cheap, or Good** but rarely all three at once.
+  Fast, Cheap, or Good - but rarely all three at once.

 - **Impact of changes**
   Rather than saying *“That’s not possible,”* present options:
-  *“We can do X by Friday, or Y by next week—what’s more important to you?”*
+  *“We can do X by Friday, or Y by next week.
+What’s more important to you?”*

 - **Cost of adding features**
   Be clear about how additional features may delay delivery, increase complexity, or reduce testing time.